libplctag/libplctag/README.md

 Contact
 =======

 There are two ways to contact us.

-If you have general questions or comments about the library or its use, please join and post on the Google group [libplctag](https://groups.google.com/forum/#!forum/libplctag). (yes, we know, this took far too long to set up!)
+If you have general questions or comments about the library or its use, please join and post on the Google group [libplctag](https://groups.google.com/forum/#!forum/libplctag).
+The forum is open to all, but is by request only to keep the spammers down.
+The traffic is fairly light with usually a small number of emails per month.
+It is our primary means for users to ask questions and for discussions to happen.

 If you find bugs or need specific features, please file them on GitHub's issue tracker for the project.